ShrutheeshIR/shrutheeshir.github.io/content/authors/admin/index.md

 I'm interested in developing robot systems, to be deployed onto the noisy real world, tackling problems ranging from robot manipulation to navigation.

 I graduated from UC San Diego with a master's degree in Computer Science and Engineering at the University of California, San Diego, specializing in robotics.
 Here, I conducted my research at the [Cognitive Robotics Lab](https://cogrob.org) at the Contextual Robotics Institute, UCSD, where I worked on developing an improvisational framework for robot tool use through affordances.
-Thesis available at [link](https://escholarship.org/uc/item/8622p2rs).
+Thesis available [here](https://escholarship.org/uc/item/8622p2rs).

 And when I'm not doing robotics, you'd typically find me watching cricket or football (re: soccer) or passionately defending why the Eagles could not have carried the ring to Mordor.